 Each minion is normally played to a certain range of sites beginning with the minion's site number.
-Thus, if the minion is played to a site that has a lower site number, that minion is roaming.
+Thus, if the minion is played to (or currently at) a site that has a lower site number, that minion is roaming.
 The player must pay a roaming penalty by removing an additional two twilight tokens.
-(A few sites reduce the roaming penalty for minions played to that site.)
+(A few sites reduce or remove the roaming penalty for minions played to that site.)